crate/cratedb-toolkit/doc/io/database/mongodb/loader.md

 ## About
-Load data from MongoDB and its file formats into CrateDB using a one-stop command `ctk load table`, in order to facilitate convenient data transfers to be used within data pipelines or ad hoc operations.
+Load data from MongoDB and its file formats into CrateDB using a one-stop command `ctk load`, to facilitate convenient data transfers to be used within data pipelines or ad hoc operations.

 ## Coverage